 - 1 ½ tablespoons (22ml) vanilla extract

-- ¾ cup (177 ml) light sour cream
+- ¾ cup (177 ml) full-fat sour cream, at room temperature

-- 2 ½ cups (350 g) all-purpose flour
+- 2 ½ cups (350 g) all-purpose flour, sifted

 - 2 teaspoons (7.5 g) baking powder